Healogics Data Privacy and Protection Policy

 - receive certain information about the Data Controller’s Processing activities;

-- request access to their Personal Data that we hold;
+- request access to their Personal Information that we hold;

-- prevent our use of their Personal Data for direct marketing purposes;
+- prevent our use of their Personal Information for direct marketing purposes;

 - restrict Processing in specific circumstances;